fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 After some quick reading through the [Docker API Documentation](https://docs.docker.com/engine/api/v1.24/), creating a custom image and starting it as a container is simply a matter of a few POST requests.

 Since Docker allows us to create an image from a _Dockerfile_ through the UNIX socket, it shouldn't be different if performed through the API, right?
 We begin to craft our own malicious _Dockerfile_ and upload it anywhere on the internet.
 The Dockerfile I created utilized a clean Ubuntu installation and the good ol' netcat to give us a reverse TCP shell with root access to the container.
+Our _Dockerfile_ should look like this:

 ```docker
 FROM ubuntu:16.04